Pachacuti’s getaway spot in the Andes- he’d be shocked with all the traffic these days arriving at South America’s #1 tourist destination

 Inca stonework serves as the path along long stretches of the trail and adds to the mystique of walking it

 The group of trekkers I walked with were mostly English-speaking, with five from Canada, four from Ireland, two from England, and two from the USA.
-Supporting us was a team of perhaps 15 Peruvians- 2 guides, a cook crew, and the porters.
+Supporting us was a team of perhaps 15 Peruvians – 2 guides, a cook crew, and the porters.

-The second day, as the above chart makes clear, was the longest one and the one where we walked up and over the two highest points of the trek.
+The second day, as the chart above makes clear, was the longest one and the one where we walked up and over the two highest points of the trek.
 This is where hiring a porter to carry the bulk of your gear becomes a brilliant idea!
-Of course, some are up to the challenge of carrying their own stuff- as did the American couple on the left of the group photo.
+Of course, some are up to the challenge of carrying their own stuff – as did the American couple on the left of the group photo.

 Another great lunch and rehydration and it was time for another nap!

 Our goal for the day was the campsite on the other side of the second major pass of the trek; we would be on the move for another five hours.
-On the way we passed this mega campground- I think it may be the one by the Rio Pacaymayo.
+On the way we passed this mega campground – I think it may be the one by the Rio Pacaymayo.
 I’m just glad I did the walk in mid-May and not in July or August.

 the sheer number of trekkers passing through requires an infrastructure to match- imagine the logistics of human waste and garbage disposal!

-To get to the Sayamarca campsite we went over the Runku Raqay Pass and saw the ruins of a circular citadel overlooking the valley-
+To get to the Sayamarca campsite we went over the Runku Raqay Pass and saw the ruins of a circular citadel overlooking the valley –

 And then it was down to our campsite overlooking a valley.
-As you can see, the tents are pretty close together on our designated site-
+As you can see, the tents are pretty close together on our designated site –

-and then the day’s walk begins- an easy day that is , believe it or not, mostly downhill!
+and then the day’s walk begins- an easy day that is, believe it or not, mostly downhill!
 We are not climbing up to Machu Picchu- we’re goin’ down!

-At lunch we took a moment for another group shot-
+At lunch, we took a moment for another group shot-

-There you go- a tad lame.
-Camera is in the right place but technique and composition need work.
-I will admit that this site, along with Winay Wayna and Machu Picchu, was one of the highlights of the trip from the point of view of Inca ruins.
+This site, along with Winay Wayna and Machu Picchu, was one of the highlights of the trip from the point of view of Inca ruins.

 And then it was onward- and downward.
 Some six-hundred-year-old staircases to negotiate and we made our way to the Day Three campsite located near the Trekker Hostel and Winay Wayna.